zextras/tech-doc/source/carbonio-ce/installation.rst

 Single-Server Installation
 ==========================

-To install |community| on a Single-Server setup, execute the following commands.
+To install |ce| on a Single-Server setup, execute the following commands.

 .. tab-set::